ubdussamad/buildroot-qemu-tracer/Readme.md

 make linux-menuconfig
 # In the menuconfig, navigate to:
 #   Kernel hacking -> Kernel debugging (Enable it)

-# Double check the config file in `output/build/linux-6.*/.config` to ensure the following options are set:
+# Also, double check the config file in `output/build/linux-6.*/.config` to ensure the following options are set:
 #   CONFIG_DEBUG_INFO_NONE=n
 #   CONFIG_DEBUG_INFO_DWARF_TOOLCHAIN_DEFAULT=y
 #   CONFIG_DEBUG_INFO=y